dpodium-roc/final_app_code/README.md

 2. Login to your WordPress WooCommerce admin dashboard, navigate to the Plugins menu and click Add New.

 3. Unzip pipwave_Magento_Plugin.zip.

+4. Go to Magento installation root directory.
 Install/upload 'pipwave' directory into 'app/code'.

+5. Enter the following at the command line: `php bin/magento setup:upgrade` [in CMD/Command Prompt][magento root directory]

-4. After installation is successful, Login to your magento admin account.
+5. After installation is successful, login to your magento admin account.

-5. Navigate to Stores > Configuration > SALES > Payment Methods.
+6. Navigate to Stores > Configuration > SALES > Payment Methods.
 Scroll down to pipwave payment.

-6. Enable the plugin.
+7. Enable the plugin.
 Fill in your pipwave API Key & pipwave API Secret to the respective fields.

-7. Save the configuration and it's done!
+8. Save the configuration and it's done!

 **Please feel free to contact pipwave directly with any integration questions.**